TheRealOgPlayer/TicTacToe/README.md

 There is not much more to say I know I could have made this better but I still think it is cool how it works.
 I do plan on making another version of this but I do not know when that will be out.
 I will put it on this github as a Version2.

 # Versions
-The most up to date version is Version 1.0
+The most up to date version is Version 1.1

+- Version 1.1:
+This version came out 12/02/2023
 - Version 1.0:
 This version came out 12/01/2023